the-events-calendar/event-tickets/readme.txt

 == Changelog ==

 = [5.1.6] TBD =
-* Fix - Prevent Tribe Commerce 'Confirmation email sender name' from displaying improperly when a single quote is added.
+* Fix - Prevent Tribe Commerce "Confirmation email sender name" from displaying improperly when a single quote is added.
 [ET-1134]

 = [5.1.5] 2021-06-09 =